-How affiliate programs pay will affect the level of your monthly income, and you might want to take it into consideration at an early stage - that's when you choose your favorite niche to promote.
+How affiliate programs pay will affect the level of your monthly income, and you might want to consider it at an early stage - that's when you choose your favorite niche to promote.
 Whether you are committed to one affiliate program or have multiple sources of income from a number of programs, there are advantages and disadvantages either way.

 3 Ways To Make Affiliate Arrangements

-There are broadly 3 different types of approach to become an affiliate, which will help you find the most suitable compensation scheme for you.
+There are broadly 3 different types of approaches to becoming an affiliate, which will help you find the most suitable compensation scheme for you.

 #1 Join Affiliate Networks First

-This will be a start especially if you're not sure what kind of niches you'll be interested to promote via your website.
+This will be a start especially if you're not sure what kind of niches you'll be interested in promoting via your website.
 An affiliate network acts like an intermediary agent, usually enlisting hundreds of brands or products.
-It manages your affiliate status, tax information and your commission payments.
+It manages your affiliate status, tax information, and your commission payments.

 Signing up with these networks is fairly easy.
 There will be a manual approval process, but as long as your signup is genuine and your country or state of residence allows affiliate marketing, they'll let you in.
 Once you have joined, you can browse the list of retailers or products.
 The list is sorted by business category, so you'll get an idea of what kind of niche you'd like to promote.